-- "SMF 100 data generation" - "Data stream definition for SMF 100_1 data" - "Annotated fields for SMF 100_1 data" on page 123
+- "SMF 100 data generation"

+- "Data stream definition for SMF 100 data"

+- "Annotated fields for SMF 100 data (get correct info from Rob)"

-When it sends data to IBM Z Operations Analytics, the IBM Common Data Provider for z Systems System Data Engine collects only a subset of the SMF record type 100 data that is generated by Db2 for z/OS.
+The IBM Common Data Provider for z Systems System Data Engine collects only a subset of the SMF record type 100 data that is generated by Db2 for z/OS.
 It collects data from SMF type 100 subtype 1.
 To enable the generation of this data, you must enable the following trace options in Db2 for z/OS: